qmlbook/qmlbook/en/ch01/index.rst

-To place the pin wheel at the central location we use a complex property called ``anchor``.
+To place the pinwheel at the central location we use a complex property called ``anchor``.
 Anchoring allows you to specify geometric relations between parent and sibling objects.
 E.g. Place me in the center of another element ( ``anchors.centerIn: parent`` ).
 There are left, right, top, bottom, centerIn, fill, verticalCenter and horizontalCenter relations on both ends.
 Sure, they need to match.
 It does not make sense to anchor my left side to the top side of an element.

-So we set the pinwheel to be centered in the parent our background.
+So we set the pinwheel to be centered in the parent, which is our background.

 .. note::